Library Research Guide

 Recommended databases for education research include:

-PsycInfo – Search psychology topics.
-Provides many useful search limits and a thesaurus that allows you to search for synonyms and related terms, as well as a limit for qualitative research methodology.
+PsycInfo: Search psychology topics.
+Provides many useful search limits and a thesaurus that allows you to search for synonyms and related terms, as well as a limit for type of research methodology.

 SAGE Research Methods Online: A reference resource that will help you understand methods and create research projects.

 And a few more to be aware of:

 K-REx: K-State Research Exchange provides access to scholarly materials created by K-State faculty and students, including journal articles, conference papers, technical reports, white papers, electronic thesis/dissertation/reports (ETDR), and other digital resources.